weselben/freshware/env.md

 This file documents the environment variables used by the application.
 Sensitive information, such as passwords and secret keys, should be replaced with appropriate values.

+## First two mysql variables only needed when using the mysql container instead of mariadb

 ### MYSQL_USER

 - **Value**: `shopware`